The Gospel of Jesus Christ

 repent ye, and believe the gospel.” ~Mark 1:14-15 KJV

 I’m so glad you are here so I can share with you about the most important issue in this life!
-I use a lot of Bible verses to verify what I teach, so grab a Bible or visit one online, like at www.blueletterbible.org, to see what the verses say.
+Grab a Bible or visit one online, like at www.blueletterbible.org, to see what the included verses say.

 Mark 1:15 ends with the word, “gospel,” meaning good news.